How Is A DUI Defined Under California State Law?

 - What Are The Consequences For A Minor Who Is Under 17 Years Of Age And Is Convicted Of DUI In California?

-- How Often Do DUI Cases In Orange County Go To Trial?
+- How Often Do DUI Cases In marin County Go To Trial?

 - How Would You Describe The Timeline Of A DUI Trial?

 - What Happens To My Driver’s License When I Am Charged With DUI?

 - What Criteria Do You Consider In Taking A DUI Case To Trial?

 - New Approach On DUI Charges And Prescription Medications

 - What Happens If A Friend Or Family Member Gets Arrested On A DUI Charge In Marin County?